WWE Legends of WrestleMania: Game modes

 The game features a WrestleMania Tour mode consisting of three options: Relive, Rewrite, and Redefine.
-In Relive, the player can play as a legend that won a match over a certain wrestler.
-Rewrite allows the player to play as the loser of a certain historic match in order to "rewrite" history.
+In Relive, the player can play as a legend that won a match over a certain wrestler to recreate WrestleMania moments.
+Rewrite allows the player to play as the loser of a certain historic match in order to "rewrite" history as an alternate fictional "what-if" scenario.
 The player in this mode can watch a recap of the history of certain wrestlers, a recap of their feud, and a recap of their match at WrestleMania.
 In this mode, the player must complete certain objectives, besides winning the match.
-In Redefine, the player chooses any wrestler to play and the ability to change the match type.
+In Redefine, the player chooses any wrestler to play and the ability to change the match type to create alternate fictional "what-if" scenarios.
 A Movie Theater is available to watch all unlocked match clips.
 The match types are Single, Tag Team, Triple Threat, Steel Cage, Ladder, Submission, Iron Man, Handicap, Hell in a Cell, and Royal Rumble.

-Another game mode in WWE Legends of WrestleMania is the Legend Killer mode.
-The mode features six tiers, with four tiers having ten legends waiting to challenge the player, and the two others will have all the Legends from the game and a tier list for the Superstars from WWE SmackDown vs. Raw 2009 respectively.
+Another game mode is the Legend Killer mode.
+The mode features six tiers, with four tiers having ten legends waiting to challenge the player, and the two others will have all the Legends from the game and a tier list for the Superstars from SvR 09 respectively.
 This mode is used to enhance the player's Create-a-Legend attributes.
 Also featured is a Hall of Fame Mode, allowing players to view what they have unlocked.

 Roster

-The game features 38 playable characters by default, and 4 non-playable managers, while match commentary is provided by Jim Ross and Jerry "The King" Lawler.
+The game features 38 playable characters by default, and 4 non-playable managers, while match commentary is provided by Jim Ross and Jerry Lawler.
 Players could extend the roster by choosing the "Import WWE SmackDown vs. Raw 2009" option on the main menu.
-This would import most of the male characters from SmackDown vs. Raw 2009 into the game.
-Unlockable characters would only be available if they had been previously unlocked in SmackDown vs. Raw 2009, however, female and downloadable content characters could not be imported.
+This would import most of the male characters from SvR 09 into the game.
+Unlockable characters would only be available if they had been previously unlocked in SvR 09, but female and downloadable content characters could not be imported.
 Each imported character had a unique moves set designed specifically for the WWE Legends of WrestleMania game.
 These moves sets became available automatically in "Create-A-Moves-Set" mode.
-This function required SmackDown vs. Raw 2009 to be loaded onto the console's internal memory.
-However, once imported, the characters remained permanently unlocked in WWE Legends of WrestleMania.
-Players did not need to retain the SvR09 game files on the internal memory in order to retain the SmackDown vs. Raw 2009 characters.
+This function required SvR 09 to be loaded onto the console's internal memory, but once imported, the characters remained permanently unlocked in WWE Legends of WrestleMania.
+Players did not need to retain the SvR 09 game files on the internal memory in order to retain the characters.
 Big Daddy V, Chuck Palumbo, Elijah Burke, Hornswoggle, Lance Cade, Masked Man, Paul London, Tony, Trevor Murdoch and all the DLC characters could not be imported.

 Players could also create their own custom characters in "Create-A-WWE-Legend" mode.
-Alternatively, they could also import user-created characters from SmackDown vs. Raw 2009 save files.
-If the "Import WWE SmackDown vs. Raw 2009" function had been used, it made most entrance animations, videos and theme music from SmackDown vs. Raw 2009 available in the "Create-An-Entrance" modes.
+Alternatively, they could also import user-created characters from SvR 09 save files.
+If the "Import WWE SmackDown vs. Raw 2009" function had been used, it made most entrance animations, videos and theme music from this edition available in the "Create-An-Entrance" modes.